Prowler in the Yard: Artwork

-Bobby Steele of Misfits and The Undead is featured as the person on the front cover.
 Joe DiVita of Loudwire said: "What this album artwork first brings to mind now is undoubtedly the movie Saw.
 Well, Prowler in the Yard predates the movie by three years, so this isn't just copying the movie's idea.
 This Pig Destroyer album cover is disturbing in so many ways.
 A maniacal man is wielding a hacksaw and has already put it to use to others as well as himself.
 He has sawn off his left hand, right foot, and somehow through the femur on his left leg.
 The expression on his face looks like he is rather pleased with his work thus far, but may not be done employing the hacksaw just yet."